-Yet, advanced collectors who want a more numismatically and financially challenging set need simply turn to high-end and FBL-level issues.
+Yet, advanced collectors who want a more challenging set need simply turn to high-end and FBL-level issues.
 For those who want an even tougher objective still, they can add proofs, major varieties, and errors to their want lists.

 In other words, the Franklin half dollar is the type of series that can be built for well less than $1,000.
 Or, perhaps, it can set adventuresome, deep-pocketed collectors back more than $250,000.
-It all comes down to how much effort one wants to exert in building such a set and how much—or little—money can be spent at the coin dealer in following through on such a goal.
+It all comes down to how much effort one wants to exert in building such a set.
+It also depends how much—or little—money can be spent at the coin dealer in following through on such a goal.

 There is no right or wrong way to collect these coins.
 With virtually limitless options for pursuing this series, there is no limit on how much fun a numismatist can have building a collection of Franklin silver half dollars.

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.